fergbrain/countdown-timer/readme.txt

 = 1.4 =
 Release date: 03/16/2006

 This is the first release using the WordPress SVN.
-It�s kind of been cool using the SVN because it is easier to see what changes have been made from version to version.
+It's kind of been cool using the SVN because it is easier to see what changes have been made from version to version.
 In any event, this release has a couple of updates.
 First, there is an option to include the timer from within the WP Loop, that is you can now display the timer from within a post or page (see instructions for the specifics).
 The idea came from Ronny a mere four days ago, just to give you an idea of the turn around time on suggestions to release.
 Because of the way the plugin is implemented, I also had to modify the main function that gets the ball rolling on displaying the timer.
-It�s designed to be backwards compatible, so you shouldn�t have any problems.
+It's designed to be backwards compatible, so you shouldn't have any problems.
 I also had to rewrite parts of the version check system to work with the SVN.
-The format is actually much better and just calls one text file which lists the latest version (i.e. �1.4?).
-It compares that to the current version and let�s you know if there�s a new version.
+The format is actually much better and just calls one text file which lists the latest version (i.e. '1.4?).
+It compares that to the current version and let's you know if there's a new version.
 Simple!
 As always, you can turn the feature off.

 = 1.3 =
 Release date: 03/16/2006:

-I�ve already received some preliminary feedback on 1.2 (thanks Dave), so I�ve made a couple of updates.
+I've already received some preliminary feedback on 1.2 (thanks Dave), so I've made a couple of updates.
 First, there are actually instructions for configuring the onHover Time Format option.
 Second, if you leave onHover Time Format blank, it will remove the dashed underline on the timer so no one is confused.
 I also fixed a really stupid bug, I never but a stripslashes in.
 So if you tried using something that needed escaping (such as an apostrophe), you would get a slash.
-That doesn�t happen anymore.
+That doesn't happen anymore.
 Enjoy!

 = 1.2 =
 Release date: 03/13/2006:

 Development has been slow.
 Not really a lot to do.
 But version 1.2 offers some great things, including a bug fix!
-Deleting two or more events doesn�t make the plugin freak out anymore (the bug fix).
+Deleting two or more events doesn't make the plugin freak out anymore (the bug fix).
 You can also customize how the onHover time is displayed, including not displaying it at all (just leave it blank).
-Because you can leave it blank, there is no default; but you can use and PHP �date()� format.
-I recommend �j M Y, G:i:s�.
-I also added a six month delay before the date on recurring events is reset�although as I�m writing this, I realize there�s a slight bug there, nothing critical though.
+Because you can leave it blank, there is no default; but you can use and PHP 'date()' format.
+I recommend 'j M Y, G:i:s'.
+I also added a six month delay before the date on recurring events is reset'although as I'm writing this, I realize there's a slight bug there, nothing critical though.
 I welcome any new ideas, just leave a comment down below!

 = 1.1 =
 Release date: 11/28/2005:

 NOTICE: Copyright format changed from MIT to GNU GPL as of version 1.1 Not a whole lot of major thing.
 Thanks to Benoit Kechid for catching a calculation and syntax error.
 There was a request for making things linkable, so you can now add a link an event.
 The time is also has a dashed underlined and if you roll over it with your mouse, the date and time of the event are displayed.
-I don�t have anymore ideas for this plugin, so unless I you email me with something that you would like, there probably won�t be any more updates.
+I don't have anymore ideas for this plugin, so unless I you email me with something that you would like, there probably won't be any more updates.

 = 1.0 =
 Release date: 10/05/2005: